Publicada el 14 de Septiembre de 2020

 Leaving the Museum Cocoon

-Part of monumental installation art’s potency comes from the way it forces out of the museum.
+Part of monumental installation art’s potency comes from the way it forces us out of museums.
 Don’t get me wrong.
 I love art museums.
 Yet they unavoidably have a “best behavior” energy.
 We walk through them, partly reverential, partly annoyed by the crowds, and partly annoying others as members of that crowd.

 A monumental installation artwork gives us the space and permission to explore its structure and wonder at its engineering.
 Most wonderfully, they bring art into our everyday world instead of herding us into a more sterile environment set apart from daily life.
 Whether the artwork exists for two weeks or is a permanent installation, the specter of its installation and presence become part of the landscape.